-- 1. Navigate back to the Fleet Inventory record, click - 2.
-The Fleet category and Asset code will be automatically carried over by the system. - 3.
-Uncheck the WO Template Checkbox and Check the Scheduled PM Checkbox.
+- 5. Uncheck the WO Template Checkbox and Check the Scheduled PM Checkbox.
 This distinguishes the Scheduled PM from a Work Template. - In our example, we've named the PM/Template "PM B Pick Up, Mini 4x4 Chevrolet Colorado-General / Vehicle Maintenance B". - You can see below that the Fleet Maintenance category has been carried over from the related asset. - Then, we chose "General/Vehicle Maintenance" as the Main Task and "Routine Maintenance" as the Problem.

-4. Save the record.
+6. Save the record.